synchrolog/synchrolog-django/README.md

         '': {
             'handlers': ['synchrolog'],
         },
-        # Change default behaviour for ability to log all requests
+        # Change default behaviour of django loggers, because their call made out side of middlewares that
+        # we can not control.
-        'django.server': {'propagate': True},
+        'django.server': {'level': 'CRITICAL'},
+        'django.request': {'level': 'CRITICAL'},
     }

 ```